pairshaped/curlingio-docs/src/pages/privacy.md

 Here is a list of cookies that we use and require.

-1. _session_id, unique token, sessional, Allows us to store information about your session (referrer, landing page, etc), and whether or not you are logged in.
+1. _session_id, unique token, sessional, allows us (Curling IO) to store minimal and encrypted information about your session (logged in, referrer, landing page, etc).
 This is required.
-2. __stripe_mid, unique token, sessional, Session tracking for Stripe (payment processor) if the club is using Stripe for online payment processing.
-This may be required by the club.
+2. __stripe_mid, unique token, required only if the club is using Stripe for online payment processing.
+3. __stripe_sid, unique token, sessional, required only if the club is using Stripe for online payment processing.

 ## Section 7 - Age of Consent